-Links will also be enhanced with peak domestic organisations including the Academy of Sciences and the Group of Eight universities.
-The Centre will enhance and expand its linkages to key international organisations including various diplomatic missions, the US Forest Service, International Association of Wildland Fire, the United Nations Office for Disaster Risk Reduction, the European Union Horizon Program and other research and government organisations in Europe and around the world.
+Links will also be enhanced with peak domestic organisations including the Australian Academy of Science and the Group of Eight universities.
+The Centre will enhance and expand its linkages to key international organisations including various diplomatic missions, the US Forest Service, the International Association of Wildland Fire, the United Nations Office for Disaster Risk Reduction, the European Union Horizon Program and other research and government organisations globally.